Nicolasbcrrl/h2_Goat/README.md

 ## Injection

 ### Overview of the study

 - This category represents the sixth most common security vulnerability according to the OWASP Top 10 critical security of 2021.
 - 94% of the applications were tested.
-Ce teste a révélé un taux maximal de 19% d'incident, pour une moyen de 3% d'incident et plus de 274k d'occurence CWE.
+This test revealed a maximum incident rate of 19%, an average incident rate of 3% and over 274k CWE occurrences.
-- Parmis les 274k CWE occurences, la CWE-79, la CWE-89 et la CWE-73 sont les catégories les plus présente.
+- Of the 274k CWE occurrences, CWE-79, CWE-89 and CWE-73 were the most prevalent categories.
-- CWE-79 : Cross-site scripting, est un type de faille de sécurité des site internet qui pemet l'injection de contenu dans une page internet.
-Cela proque ainsi des actions sur les navigateur web visitant la page.
+- CWE-79 : Cross-site scripting, is a type of website security flaw that allows the injection of content into a web page.
+This causes actions to be taken on web browsers visiting the page.
-- CWE-89 : injection SQL, est un type de faille de sécurité qui permet à l'attaquant de rentrer des commandes sql, dans le but de volé, modifier ou détruire des données.
+- CWE-89 : SQL injection, is a type of security flaw that allows the attacker to enter SQL commands, in order to steal, modify or destroy data.
-- CWE-73 : External Control of File Name or Path, est un type de faille de sécurtite de logiciel qui permet à un utilisateur d'entrer et de contôler ou influencer les chemins ou les noms de fichiers dans les opérations du système de fichiers.
+- CWE-73 : External control of file Name or Path, is a type of software vulnerability that allows a user to enter and control or influence the paths or file names in file system operations.

 ### Description

 - Data entered by users is not validated, checked or filtered by the application.
 - Dynamic and unparmet queries are directly interpreted by the interpreter.
 - Malicious data is used in the search parameters of the ORM, in order to steal data.